jjmccarty/ai-case-study/README.md

 Anthropic's stated mission is to ensure that AI benefits people and society as a whole.
 The company isn't attempting to solve a specific AI problem or business problem, but rather identify how we can responsibly advance and adopt AI for the overall benefit of society.

 Anthropic was set up by its founders as a [public-benefit company](https://en.wikipedia.org/wiki/Benefit_corporation) in support of its mission.
 This differentiates the company from its competetitors.
-While the intent is to be a profitable venture, the public-benefit designation allows Anthropic to act in the benefit for the company versus the benefit of the investors and shareholders.
+While the intent is to be a profitable venture, the public-benefit designation allows Anthropic to *act in the benefit for the company versus the benefit of the investors and shareholders*.
 Establishing this type of corporate entity allows Anthropic to meet its goal of having a positive societal impact with AI over share holder profits while still maintaining a viable company.

 Anthropic is attempting to solve ethics, safety and research issues within AI as an industry rather than a specific business problem.
 This further pushes the industry and challenges traditional C corporations.